 Photo credit: Claude Rigoulet

 In my previous life as a winery sales manager I used to do lots of in-store tastings.
-They required a lot of standing around, and serving wine in terrible conditions…too warm, in awful little plastic cups, in overly hot or cold stores…not ideal.
-You do learn a lot about how different cultures around the world relate to wine however.
+They required a lot of standing around, and serving consumers wine in terrible conditions…too warm, in awful little plastic cups, in overly hot or cold store aisles…not ideal.
+You do learn a lot about different cultures and how we drink wine.

 French people will take the glass, sniff and swirl, and then proceed to tell you about their cousin so and so who has a vineyard in the Beaujolais, or their buddy in Paris who is a caviste (wine merchant).
 They want to make sure that you know that they are “connected”, and that you can’t pull the wool over their eyes.